 Under the Equality Act 2010, menopause discrimination is largely covered under three protected characteristics: age, sex and disability discrimination.

-Employers should be aware of the risk that some managers, for example, may ignore the impact of menopausal symptoms because of stereotypical attitudes that it is simply ‘a woman’s issue’, particularly if a male employee has experienced stress or some other medical issue and the employers have made allowances and accommodations to support them.
+Employers should be aware of the risk that some managers, for example, may ignore the impact of menopausal symptoms because of stereotypical attitudes that it is simply ‘a woman’s issue’.
+The risk is particularly particularly if a male employee has experienced stress or some other medical issue and the employers have made allowances and accommodations to support them.

-Harassment & Victimisation – an employee may be able to establish harassment on the basis of sex, age or disability if for example colleagues make jokes about hot flushes.
-If they complain about this and they in turn suffer any detriment than this would be victimisation.
+Harassment and Victimisation – an employee may be able to establish harassment on the basis of sex, age or disability if for example colleagues make jokes about hot flushes.
+If they complain about this and they in turn suffer any detriment then this would be victimisation.

 Disability Discrimination – depending on the effects, the menopause could meet the statutory definition of a disability.
 Employers should remember that the Equality Act 2010 focuses on the effects of a condition and not on trying to categorise its precise nature.

-All employers have an obligation under section two of the Health & Safety at Work Act 1974 to ensure the health, safety and welfare at work for all employees,
+All employers have an obligation under Section 2 of the Health and Safety at Work Act 1974 to ensure the health, safety and welfare at work for all employees,

 Also the Workplace (Health, Safety and Welfare Regulations) 1992 place an overriding duty on employers to make workplaces suitable for the individuals who work in them.
 In the context of the menopause, these duties place employers under an obligation to help employees to manage their menopause in the workplace and to ensure that their working conditions do not exacerbate any symptoms.